kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 1. Remember, all the magic stems from `grep`.
 Make sure each input string is significantly different to any other line in the script, as this is the token for `grep` -- otherwise you get more than that single line you want to see.

-2. Examples 2 and 3 show how important quotes are for the argument to the function -- try it without quotes to see the effect.
+2. Examples 2 and 3 show how important quotes are for the argument to the function -- try it without quotes to see the effect (`echo_line_no "$1"`).
 Without quotes, only the first word is the trigger which will find 2 lines on each call here, so you get 4 results instead of 2, which will most likely be confusing.

 3. For multi-line strings, this constraint of uniqueness applies to the first line only as `grep` is line oriented -- the argument however has more than just one line, so grep will fail and you see nothing unless we cut off everything after the first line.
 Consequently you will not see the other lines in the output, but that may not be really bad unless you need the information therein; if this is a problem, consider putting the information you need into the first line.